 Philippines Marcos Jr says boat deaths in South China Sea being probed

-Philippine Coast Guard said three Filipino fishermen died when their boat was hit and sank in a disputed sea.
+Philippine Coast Guard said three Filipino fishermen died when their boat was hit and sank in the vicinity of disputed maritime area.

-Three Filipino fishermen died after their fishing boat was struck by a still unidentified foreign commercial vessel while crossing the South China Sea, the Philippine Coast Guard reported, and the country’s president has promised a full investigation.
+Three Filipino fishermen died after their fishing boat was struck by a still unidentified foreign commercial vessel in the South China Sea, the Philippine Coast Guard reported, and the country’s president has promised a full investigation.

 The incident occurred on Monday while the boat was transiting waters 85 nautical miles (157 km) northwest of the disputed Scarborough Shoal in the South China Sea, the coast guard said in a statement on Wednesday.